kalinchkma/rest-api-with-php/README.md

 - 2 controllers: read all posts and read all categories.

--Authentication with client login: username and password in the GET request.
+- Authentication with client login: username and password in the GET request.